Scheduling Zoom meetings within Canvas

 - Go to your Canvas course and click on the Zoom tool in your course navigation menu.

-- The Zoom tool's landing page shows information on upcoming meetings and previous meetings.
+- The Zoom tool's landing page shows the information on upcoming meetings and previous meetings.
 Click the "Schedule a New Meeting" button to create a new meeting.

 - You will be brought to a page to enter the meeting information

-General Settings information and Recommendations - for full description of available settings, refer to Zoom's guide on scheduling meetings.
+General Settings information and Recommendations - for a full description of available settings, refer to Zoom's guide on scheduling meetings.